arm/mlia/README.md

 ### compatibility

-Default check that MLIA runs.
-It lists the model's operators with information about their compatibility with the specified target.
+Lists the model's operators with information about their compatibility with the specified target.

 *Examples:*